| Fimbriae are proteinaceous hair-like structures

 LC-MS/MS techniques that enabled us to characterize fimbriae

 of gram negative and gram positive bacteria.
+After isolation of the fimbriae, dissociated fimbria

 were analyzed directly by LC-MS using a mixture of 5%